levist7/GetAround_Project/README.md

 <img src = "/tracking/rmse_scores_experiments.png">

-In this project, **XGboost regressor model** (experiment number 13) was taken into consideration and deployed together with the web API.
+In this project, the best performances were obtained by **XGboost regressor model** (experiment number 13).
+Therefore, it was taken into consideration to deploy together with the web API.
 The error metric is listed below:
-* RMSE = 12.8 dollars on predicting car rental prices per day (mean of 4 K-fold scores)
+* RMSE = 12.8 dollars on predicting car rental prices per day (mean of 4-fold scores)

-*More details can be found on 'tracking' folder.*
+*More details can be found under 'tracking' folder.*

 ## Technologies